Kepler Capital Believes Nestlé SA (NSRGF) Still Has Room to Grow

-Kepler Capital analyst Karel Zoete maintained a Buy rating on Nestlé SA (NSRGF) on August 26 and set a price target of CHF115.00.
-The company’s shares closed last Friday at $120.75, close to its 52-week high of $124.25.
+In a report issued on August 31, Jon Cox from Kepler Capital maintained a Buy rating on Nestlé SA (NSRGF), with a price target of CHF115.00.
+The company’s shares closed last Tuesday at $120.01, close to its 52-week high of $124.25.

+According to TipRanks.com, Cox is a 1-star analyst with an average return of -2.8% and a 48.7% success rate.
+Cox covers the Consumer Goods sector, focusing on stocks such as Anheuser-Busch Inbev Sa, Hermes International, and Royal Ahold Delhaize.

+Currently, the analyst consensus on Nestlé SA is a Moderate Buy with an average price target of $124.68, implying a 3.6% upside from current levels.
+In a report issued on August 31, J.P.
+Morgan also maintained a Buy rating on the stock with a CHF123.00 price target.

 See today’s analyst top recommended stocks >>